BUS122Room/CIRules122/README.md

 6. Do **NOT** change the background, pointer settings, time, etc.

 7. Do **NOT** save your files to these computers use a FLASH DRIVE.
-I will be cleaning these computers off weekly.
+I will be cleaning these computers off at some point each week.